top of page

 Nevertheless, the historical evidence from the early church leaders shows that while some gifts continued until the third century, most ceased by the time Origen of Alexandria (AD 185–254) wrote Against Celsus around AD 248.
 He said:

-For they have no longer prophets nor miracles, traces of which to a considerable extent are still found among Christians, and some of them more remarkable than any that existed among the Jews; and these we have witnessed, if our testimony may be received" (Bk.
-2, Ch.
-8).
+For they have no longer prophets nor miracles, traces of which to a considerable extent are still found among Christians, and some of them more remarkable than any that existed among the Jews; and these we have witnessed, if our testimony may be received" (Against Celsus 2.8).

 Origen also testified:

-Moreover, the Holy Spirit gave signs of his presence at the beginning of Christ's ministry, and after his ascension, he gave still more; but since that time, these signs have diminished, although there are still traces of his presence in a few who have had their souls purified by the gospel, and their actions regulated by its influence (Bk.
-7, Ch.
-8).
+Moreover, the Holy Spirit gave signs of his presence at the beginning of Christ's ministry, and after his ascension, he gave still more.
+However, since that time, these signs have diminished, although there are still traces of his presence in a few who have had their souls purified by the gospel, and their actions regulated by its influence (Against Celsus 7.8).

 In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans (Rom.
 8:26).